Forecasts & Indicators

 News about Forecasts and Indicators:

-The KOF MPC figure for 17 April 2025 is -0.18.
-At today’s meeting, the ECB’s Governing Council decided to lower the three key ECB interest rates.
+The KOF MPC figure for 24 July 2025 is 0.
+At today’s meeting, the ECB’s Governing Council decided to keep the three key ECB interest rates unchanged.